hinczhang/GraduteThesis_Master/Papers/README.md

 ### Detail
 [The impact of augmented reality on cognitive load and performance: A systematic review](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/The%20impact%20of%20augmented%20reality%20on%20cognitive%20load%20and%20performance%20A%20systematic%20review.pdf), 《Journal of Computer Assisted Learning》, 2021, SCI 2, JCR Q1, IF 3.761
 ### Introduction
+Research the impact from AR to people's learning ability.
+The paper is trying to answer this question: whether the AR would increase or decrease cognitive load.
 ### Methods
+This is a review paper so it provides its comprehensive understanding.
 ### Results
+The result shows that the AR is helpful for learning under the consideration of the integrated presentation, which avoids frequent shifting between screens and papers.

+**Some hints realted to spatial aspect**
+The paper mentions *see-through AR using special glasses*, which is like *HoloLens*, which is helpful for navigation due to benefit in the visual guidance system.
+Spatial AR is superior compared to see-through AR, as in the scenario of spatial AR, users can understand the gestures they are familiar with - but it is probably out of our topic (a technique where digital information is displayed directly onto a physical object without the need to carry a device).
 ### Remark
+Some contradictions: Young et al. (2016) point out that AR is not yet able to overcome cognitive burden occurring during a simulation on driving with an automobile.
+However, Radu et al. (2014) supports that AR contributes to concentration.